mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 ### Security improvements

+#### Security issue on Dashboard Area

+A security issue that allowed malicious scripts to be inserted into the Dashboard Area has been corrected.

 #### Addition of specific permissions for managing Companies at backoffice level

 #### Addition of specific permissions for managing Project Templates at backoffice level